penguince/project-two/README.md

-React 19, Vite, CSS3This project fulfills the requirements for CSC 436 - Project 2: React Fundamentals.
+React 19, Vite, CSS3.
+This project fulfills the requirements for CSC 436 - Project 2: React Fundamentals.
 It implements a fully functional flashcard application where users can create custom study decks, add/edit/delete flashcards, and study with an interactive flip-card interface that tracks progress and displays session statistics.